HermanniH/QRAKEN/README.md

    1)	Local: False: Run on ibm quantum machine, True: run on local simulator.
    2) machine: Specifiy which quantum computer is used to run
    3) howToFindLayout: specify which  method to use to find qubits on machine to generate random numbers.
 Modes are "greedy", "recursive", "manual"
+   4) Further option like restricting number of qubit pairs, boost performance using additional x-gates, etc. Please read the notebook for further details.

 After this, evaluate all the cells in the notebook.